-Pamela Alexandra Pays Tribute To Hit Summer Song In Form-Fitting Pink Outfit
+Pamela Alexandra Pays Tribute To Hit Summer Song In Formfitting Pink Outfit

 “SWEET & JUICY!!!!” one person wrote.

-Another referred to themselves as the “watermelon man,” finishing off the comment with the word “Yum!”
+Another fan referred to themselves as the “watermelon man,” finishing off the comment with the word “Yum!”

 Others seemed to appreciate Alexandra herself, thanking her for the revealing pictures and the positivity of her social media feed.

-“You really make the world a better place!” added another, who ended the remark with a series of fire emoji.
+“You really make the world a better place!” added another Instagrammer, who ended the remark with a series of fire emoji.

-Though she may not have the same social media reach as some other models on Instagram, Alexandra has proven to be adept at capturing some viral attention with her racy snaps.
+Alexandra has proven herself an expert at capturing viral attention with her racy snaps.
 As The Inquisitr reported, she posted another shot this week showing off her bikini body in a white swimsuit.
+That post was later removed.

-Though the post was later removed, she shared another shot of herself wearing a orange bikini and a playful caption that also captured some attention.
-The Instagram post showed Alexandra reclining on a couch with the placement of the camera making it appear as if she were upside-down.
+Later the same day, she shared a shot of herself wearing an orange bikini with a playful caption that captured some attention.
+The Instagram post showed Alexandra reclining on a couch, and the camera angle made it look like she was upside-down.

-“Bet I made you flip your phone,” Alexandra wrote in the picture’s caption.
+“Bet I made you flip your phone,” Alexandra wrote.